Roger-luo/Configurations.jl/README.md

 )
 ```

-Or you can also create it from keyword arguments, e.g
+Or you can create it from keyword arguments, e.g

 ```julia
 julia> from_kwargs(OptionB; opt_name="Roger", opt_int=2, float=0.33)